 Amendment 1 Cleans Up State Politics

-Voters approved Amendment 1 by a wide margin (62-38) on Nov.
-6, After careful study, LWVMO endorsed Clean Missouri’s ballot initiative in 2017.
+After careful study, LWVMO endorsed the constitutional amendment in 2017.
 Using grants from the LWVUS Education Fund and the Election Reformers Network, LWVMO advocated for Amendment 1 and its changes to how legislative district maps would be drawn after each census.

 “The League of Women Voters of Missouri played a crucial role in promoting the anti-gerrymandering provisions of Amendment 1,” said Clean Missouri Communications Director Benjamin Singer.
 “Thanks in big part to the League, Missouri will have more fair and competitive maps that protect minority representation and follow city and county lines when possible.
 Thank you, League of Women Voters of Missouri.”